Patch OpenAI

 Flush (e.g., after a chat session ends)

-- Pack the profiles into your system prompt:
+- Pack the context into your system prompt:

 Memobase Backend

-We offer an open-source solution with a Docker backend so you can launch your own instance.
+We offer an open-source solution with a Docker backend to launch your own instance.
+You can usedocker-compose

 to launch the backend in one command.